 Added to shopping list.
 Go to shopping list.

-Ingredients2 h 5 m servings 92 cals
+Ingredients2 h 5 m servings 92

 Original recipe yields 36 servings (3 1-pint jars)

 - Mix figs, sugar, lemon slices, and strawberry gelatin in a large pot.
 Let stand for 1 hour.
 Bring to a boil and cook over medium heat, stirring often to prevent burning, until foam has disappeared and the preserves are thickened, 25 to 40 minutes.

 - Sterilize jars and lids in boiling water for at least 5 minutes.
 Pack the fig preserves into the hot, sterilized jars, filling the jars to within 1/4 inch of the top.
 Run a knife or a thin spatula around the insides of the jars after they have been filled to remove any air bubbles.
 Wipe the rims of the jars with a moist paper towel to remove any food residue.
 Top with lids, and screw on rings.

 - Place a rack in the bottom of a large stockpot and fill halfway with water.
 Bring to a boil and lower jars into the boiling water using a holder.
 Leave a 2-inch space between the jars.
 Pour in more boiling water if necessary to bring the water level to at least 1 inch above the tops of the jars.
 Bring the water to a rolling boil, cover the pot, and process for 10 minutes.